maheshsabnis/blaz_Feb_22/readme.md

     - The 'class' is a keyword
     - The Default Access-Specifiers for Class members is 'public'
     - The 'get', 'set' property system
+        - They are public wrappers over private members of the class
+        - They are used in case when the private member needs self-validating logic
     - The 'private' keyword for private members
     - The 'constructor()' is a standard method for constructor creation in class
         - No Overloading is allowed